awslabs/aws-saas-boost/docs/user-guide.md

 ![Figure 5 - Setting up your password](images/ug-change-password.png?raw=true "Figure 5 - Setting up your password")
 <p align="center">Figure 5 - Setting up your password</p>

-Enter `admin` for the user name and enter the temporary password that was delivered in the email referenced above.
+Enter `admin` for the username and enter the temporary password that was delivered in the email referenced above.
 Since you're logging in with a temporary password, you'll be prompted to enter a new password for your account.
 The screen appears as follows:

 ![Figure 6 - AWS SaaS Boost Login](images/ug-login.png?raw=true "Figure 6 - AWS SaaS Boost Login")
 <p align="center">Figure 6 - AWS SaaS Boost Login</p>

 After successfully logging into the system, you'll be placed at the Summary page.
 This page provides a high-level view of the state of your environment.
 Upon your initial entry, these settings are populated with minimal data.
 A sample of the screen is shown below.

 As you use AWS SaaS Boost, this screen provides more context that can be helpful.
 Overall, though, the general role of this page is meant to serve as a way to provide a quick view into the state of the system and provide links to resources that are part of AWS SaaS Boost.

 ![Figure 7 - Summary Page](images/ug-summary.png?raw=true "Figure 7 - Summary Page")
 <p align="center">Figure 7 - The Summary Page</p>

 ## Configuring Your Application
 After you've logged into the AWS SaaS Boost administration application, configure the environment to align it with the specific needs of your application.
-To setup the application, select **Application** from the navigation on the left side of the administration application.
+To set up the application, select **Application** from the navigation on the left side of the administration application.
 A page similar to the image below appears.

 ![Figure 8 - Configuring the application](images/ug-app-config.png?raw=true "Figure 8 - Configuring the application")
 <p align="center">Figure 8 - Configuring the application</p>